IntelLabs/Open-Omics-Acceleration-Framework/applications/esm/README.md

 #### Given the options, here's how you might decide:

-*  esm - `Dockerfile.esm` is configured to set up ESM-Embeddings, LM-Designs, and InverseFolding with optimizations for Python 3.11 and PyTorch 2.4.0, providing enhanced performance and speed compared to the original open-sourced ESM.
+*  esm - `Dockerfile.esm` is configured to ESM-Embeddings, LM-Designs, and InverseFolding with optimizations for Python 3.11 and PyTorch 2.4.0, providing enhanced performance and speed compared to the original open-sourced ESM.
-*  esm_fold - `Dockerfile.esmfold` is configured to set up ESMFold with optimizations for Python 3.7 and PyTorch 1.12.1, including Intel extensions (IPEX) to provide enhanced performance and speed.
+*  esm_fold - `Dockerfile.esmfold` is configured to ESMFold with optimizations for Python 3.7 and PyTorch 1.12.1, including Intel extensions (IPEX) to provide enhanced performance and speed.
 Unlike OpenFold, which also relies on PyTorch 1.12.1, ESMFold includes additional optimizations specific to Intel architectures, offering improved efficiency compared to the original open-sourced ESMFold.
-*  Both esm and esm_fold - build both images to incorporate both basic ESM functions and advanced folding capabilities, covering all use cases.
+*  Both esm and esm_fold - build both images to incorporate both ESM functions and folding capabilities, covering all use cases.
 This option will require additional build time and disk space

 ```bash
 Which images do you want to build? #type task number